Matheusdehsouza/Process_Kaffa/README.md

 # Process_Kaffa
-everything I did, what I got
+everything I did, what I got.
+For organizational reasons I preferred to create folders for each exercise and create "readme" part.